 39. Capitol Reef National Park

 Utah has an abundance of National Parks and Capitol Reef is one of the more underemphasized – this magnificent desert landscape has some very fascinating features, for instance, canyons, monoliths, buttes, and rock ridges.
 The park is a portion of the Waterpocket Fold and stretches over some 100 miles across this attractive landscape.
-Most people travel the park from the city of Torrey and love to camp within the park itself.
+Most people travel to the park from the city of Torrey and love to camp within the park itself.
 Capitol Reef is an epic area and for those who want to explore desert terrain, there is no better option.
 Noteworthy landmarks incorporate the Golden Throne Mountain, the charming natural Hickman Bridge, the slender Capitol Gorge, and the ancient Fruita School House.

 40. Theodore Roosevelt National Park